-The University of Manitoba is the province's only research-intensive university, educating the majority of professionals in Manitoba.
+The University of Manitoba - will open in a new tab is the province's only research-intensive university, educating the majority of professionals in Manitoba.
 The University of Manitoba is a trailblazer in many areas of learning, discovery and outreach, well-placed to encourage debate and discussion around the understanding of human rights, peace and justice.
 The University of Manitoba is the repository of the records of the Truth and Reconciliation Commission of Canada.

 The CMHR is the first museum in the world solely dedicated to the evolution, celebration and future of human rights.
 It is the first national museum in Canada to be built outside the National Capital Region.
 Using multimedia technology and other innovative approaches, the Museum will create inspiring encounters with human rights in a visitor experience unlike any other.